Readers Question: What are the advantages and disadvantages of inflation?

-- Moderat rates of wage inflation, allow relative wages to adjust.
-NOminal wages are sticky downwards.
-WIth moderate inflation, firms can freeze pay rises for less productive workers – to effectively give them a real pay cut.
+- Moderate rates of wage inflation, allow relative wages to adjust.
+Nominal wages are sticky downwards.
+With moderate inflation, firms can freeze pay rises for less productive workers – to effectively give them a real pay cut.

 - Moderate rates of inflation are a sign of a healthy economy.
 With economic growth, we usually get a degree of inflation.

 - High inflation rates tend to cause uncertainty and confusion leading to less investment.
 It is argued that countries with persistently higher inflation, tend to have lower rates of investment and economic growth.

 - Higher inflation leads to lower international competitiveness, leading to fewer exports and a deterioration in the current account balance of payments.
 In a fixed exchange rate, e.g. the Euro – this is even more problematic as countries do not have the option of devaluation.

 - Menu costs. – This is the cost of changing price lists.

 - Inflation and stagnant wage growth lead to declining incomes.